-This unique geography, along with the structure of the surrounding mountains and the amazing biodiversity, made Ojai a sacred place to the Chumash and Oak Grove people.
+Ojai's unique geography and properties, along with it's amazing biodiversity, made the valley a sacred place to the Chumash and Oak Grove peoples.
 These societies made the valley their home for many thousands of years, and their heritage has the region steeped in ancient mystery and native folklore.
 It would seem that the valley has always been a gathering place for those seeking a more peaceful and harmonious existence.
 Today it is home to numerous spiritual centers and retreats, and has long been a refuge for many of Los Angeles’ citizens from their hectic lives in the city.
 Regardless of where you are coming from and what you are seeking, everyone that visits Ojai finds it easy to connect with the sense of serenity and peace that the valley instills.

-The Mediterranean climate here is perfect for a wide range of agriculture, and happens to be particularly good for olives.
-The main olive grove on our ranch was planted in the 1880s, back in the era of the Missions, when there was a communal olive press in the valley.
+The Mediterranean climate here is perfect for a wide range of agriculture, and happens to be particularly ideal for olives.
+The main olive grove on our ranch was planted in the 1880s, back in the era of the Spanish Missions, when there was a communal olive press in the valley.
 At that time the valley produced a good quantity of olive oil, and the trees thrived here.
 Their suitability to the Ojai climate is evident in the fact that the trees on our ranch have survived here for over a century, without much care for most of that time.
-Through droughts, wildfires, and storms, the olive trees have persisted.
-Our Signature Extra Virgin Olive Oil comes from these beautiful old trees, a Lechin de Sevilla varietal that produces a wonderfully robust and peppery olive oil.
+Through droughts, wildfires, and storms, the olive trees have persevered.
+One of our award winning Extra Virgin Olive Oils comes from these beautiful old trees, a Lechin de Sevilla varietal that produces a wonderfully robust and peppery olive oil.

 Permaculture & Sustainable Farming

 Part of making a delicious product that we can be proud of is operating in harmony with the land that produces our olives.
 The best olives come from healthy trees, and the healthiest trees live as part of a strong and vibrant ecosystem.
 Traditional agriculture isolates crops into artificial environments, where they are pumped full of chemical fertilizers and doused in pesticides and herbicides.
-Farming organically is a key first step, and does wonders for improving the quality of the fruit.
-There is much more that can be done beyond this though, and each additional step adds benefits and strength to the ecosystem, and thereby to the olives.
-Synergistic crops that help feed the fruiting trees, animals that help with fertilizing and pruning, beneficial insects that protect fruiting crops and promote pollination... there are a multitude of elements to a happy and sustainable ecosystem.
+Farming organically is a key first step, and beyond keeping toxic chemicals out of your body, it does wonders for improving the quality of the fruit and health of the trees.
+There is much more that can be done beyond this though, and each additional step adds benefits and strength to the ecosystem, and thereby to the olives and olive oil.
+Synergistic crops that help feed the fruiting trees, animals that help with fertilizing and pruning, composts and compost teas made of local plant life, beneficial insects that protect fruiting crops and promote pollination... there are a multitude of elements to a happy and sustainable ecosystem.
 Farming in a way that takes all of these elements into account is known as 'permaculture'.
 Permaculture is a branch of ecological design which develops sustainable and self-maintained agricultural systems modeled from natural ecosystems.
 The Asquith Ranch and Ojai Olive Oil are among few examples of a working permaculture farming operation in southern California.

 Take Care of the Earth: Instituting provisions for all life systems to continue and multiply.
 This is the first principle, because without a healthy earth, humans cannot flourish.
 The earth is our home and we must take care of it.